Expert medical and surgical care in Thailand

 Thailand vs International Price Comparison

 TAVR in Thailand costs 50–70% less than equivalent procedures in the US ($75,000–$150,000), Australia (A$62,500–A$125,000), and UK (£55,000–£112,500).
-The valve hardware is identical — same Edwards SAPIEN, same Medtronic Evolut.
+The valve hardware is identical: same Edwards SAPIEN, same Medtronic Evolut.
 The savings come from lower hospital facility costs, team fees, and shorter ICU pricing structures, not from using different technology.

-Types of TAVR Approaches in Thailand
+Types of TAVR Approaches

 The delivery route is determined by your vascular anatomy.
 Transfemoral access is preferred whenever possible because it offers the fastest recovery and the lowest complication rate.